datajoint/workflow-array-ephys/README.md

+> ⚠️ This repository is no longer maintained.
+The notebooks, environment, and tests in this repository have been integrated within [datajoint/element-array-ephys](https://github.com/datajoint/element-array-ephys).

 # DataJoint Workflow - Array Electrophysiology

 DataJoint Workflow for extracellular array electrophysiology combines multiple DataJoint Elements to process data acquired with a polytrode probe